 b.
 1993 Detroit, MI

-Kelsey Ann Horn is a Chicago-based artist depicting the complicated layers of female identity in layers of oil paint.
-Her work explores the female relationships impacting her own identity with a particular focus upon the depictions of such in the realm of social media.
-Her figurative paintings explore the juxtaposition of the need to be seen and the pain in seeing through deliberate, vibrant brush strokes in a washy yet impasto style.
+Kelsey Ann Horn is a Chicago-based artist whose work explores the female relationships impacting her own identity with a focus on the representation of such in the realm of social media.
+Her figurative paintings explore the juxtaposition of the need to be seen and the insecurity of being seen, through deliberate, vibrant brush strokes.